How to Rename a Column in SQL

 Also read: Java Identifiers: Definition, Syntax, and Examples

-In MySQL and MariaDB, you can use the ALTER TABLE statement with the CHANGE COLUMN clause to rename a column.
-This method also allows you to modify the column's data type if necessary, in addition to renaming it.
+In MySQL and MariaDB, you can use the ALTER TABLE statement with the CHANGE COLUMN clause to rename a column in SQL.
+This method not only lets you change the column name but also modify its data type if needed.

 Here’s the syntax for renaming a column using CHANGE COLUMN: